Limit regimes of ice formation in turbulent supercooled water: The grease ice layer

 Of the two relevant limits $l\ll h$ and $l\gg h$, only the first is of some interest.
-For $l\gg h$ it is easy to see, by Taylor expansion of Eq. (\ref{T_o(z) grease}), that ice production in the grease ice layer contributes to the heat flux with an $O(h/l)$ correction, so that $\Bowen\simeq 1$ in the absence of ice formation in the water column.
+For $l\gg h$, it is easy to see by Taylor expanding Eq. (\ref{T_on equations}), that ice production in the grease ice layer contributes to the heat flux with an $O(h/l)$ correction, so that, in the absence of ice formation in the water column, $\Bowen\simeq 1$.
 The interest of the opposite limit regime $l\ll h$ lies in the fact that it allows an easier interpretation of the lower bound in Eq. (\ref{Bowen}).
-Let us consider first the case in which ice only forms at $z\simeq 0$.
+Let us consider first the case $\bar T(-h)=0$ (no ice formation or melting at the bottom of the layer).